Zhuang people: Origins

 The Zhuang are the indigenous peoples of Guangxi, according to Huang Xianfan.
 The Zhuang's origins can be traced back to the Paleolithic, as demonstrated by a large amount of contemporary archaeological evidence.

 Tang-Song transition

-From 823 to 826, the Zhuang, Huang, and Nong clans, aided with raiders from Champa, attacked Yongzhou and seized 18 counties.
+From 823 to 826, the Zhuang, Huang, and Nong clans, aided by raiders from Champa, attacked Yongzhou and seized 18 counties.
 The "Nung Grottoes" sought aid from Nanzhao.

 During the Huang Chao rebellion (874–884), the Zhuang took part in anti-rebel efforts as irregular units in the Ningyuan Army led by Pang Zhuzhao.
 After the collapse of the Tang dynasty in 907, the Southern Han recruited Zhuang archers to outfit its riverine forces.
 They took part in campaigns against Ma Chu.

 The Zhuang do not seem to have aspired to creating an empire after the collapse of the Tang and sought merely autonomy.
 In fact the opposite seemed to have occurred and the wars in the south drew more Zhuang into contact with Han Chinese as they were sought after as mercenary troops and river porters.